lshtm-genomics/omics-course/docs/introduction/mapping.md

 ## Viewing in IGV

+!!! info
+    Integrative Genomics Viewer (IGV) is a high-performance visualization tool for interactive exploration of large, integrated genomic datasets.
+It supports a wide variety of data types, including array-based and next-generation sequence data, and genomic annotations.

+!!! info
+    Graphical tools in this course should be started using the terminal, but we will need to view the interface using the virtual desktop.
+To do this, you need to open the desktop using TigerVNC, as described in the previous section.
+Remember, you need to use "localhost:5901" as the address in TigerVNC.

-Launch IGV by running the command `igv` on a New Terminal and perform the following steps:
+Launch IGV by running the command `igv` on a terminal and perform the following steps:

 1. We first need to load the reference genome.
 To do this click on **Genomes -> Load Genome from File...**.
 Navigate to **~/data/tb** and select the **tb.fasta** file.
 2. You can also load the genes by clicking on **File -> Load from File...**, then selecting the **tb.gff** file.